Istituto Italiano di Cultura di Chicago

 In Italy, we say:

-Learn more about Italian expressions and sign up for our classes at Italcultura!
+If you're curious and want to learn more about Italian idioms and expressions, sign up for our Italian classes at ItalCultura!

 👉https://bit.ly/3WjZi2A